amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/04_purpose/relationships/teamwork.34.md

 Being able to work well with others on a team is a valuable ability to have.
 It’s one of the top things a company looks for in an employee.
 But it’s also a desire for employees who understand that working with a good, strong team reaps many rewards.

+It’s also helpful if you work for yourself because you might need a team around you that you can delegate work to.

 The Deloitte Millennial Survey of 2016 showed that for millennials, working with a strong team where there’s active encouragement of ideas amongst employees, free-flowing communication, mutual support, respect, and tolerance would be enough to make them want to stay on the job.

 Here are the crucial elements to building a productive team: